backstage/backstage/beps/0003-auth-architecture-evolution/README.md

 An issue that has been identified in the current auth implementation is that the user information embedded in the Backstage user tokens can grow fairly large.
 In order to avoid that this becomes a widespread problem, especially as we implement cookie auth with a 4kb size limit, we will remove the ownership entity refs (`ent` claim) from the user tokens.
 There were already very few consumers of this information in practice - only the `permission-backend` and `signal-backend` plugin packages currently rely on this information.
 The ownership data will instead be available via a new `UserInfoService`, owned by the `auth-backend`.
 The implementation of this new service will keep relying on the `ent` claim of the user token initially, but we will also implement a new `/v1/userinfo` endpoint in the `auth-backend` that will migrate to transparently in the future.

+Finally, it is also important to be able to disable the built-in protection of Backstage instances, for example when access protection is already provided by an external service, and one wishes to allow unauthenticated access for internal use.
+All built-in service implementation therefore support a common configuration for specifying the desired access control.

 ## Design Details

 ### `AuthService` Interface